Meet the Cast

 Charles Hart: Ed Glass.
 We are delighted to welcome Ed making his debut for the Thespians

-Thomas Killigrew: Rob Lloyd.
+Thomas Killigrew: David Greenwood.
 Running a theatre company was possibly even more challenging 400 years ago than today.
-It's a good thing Rob's in charge.
+It's a good thing David's in charge.

 Rose Gwynn: Kim Seymour.
 After an intense period of directing and choreography for a number of local societies, it is wonderful to have Kim back on stage.